raymondtju/cinema/README.md

 [![Cinema](./public/ss.png)]([https://cn.recrav.com/])

 > **Warning**
+> Project is made based on Compfest 15 SEA candidate.
+>
 > This project is still in development and is not ready for production use.

 ## Tech Stack